sybrew/the-seo-framework/readme.txt

 get_static_front_page_title / get_blogname... -> ??

-TODO Elementor SEO Box?
-	-> While we're at it, also define a default for their broken post type?
-		-> It's really their problem, though.

 TODO fix js lint warnings about the l10n const being unavailable.
 	-> This probably affects all files.
 Addressing this with modern JS could prevent unforeseen bugs with future FSE.